 Meanwhile, if you want to turn every day into a day of productivity at work, whether you're working from home or from your office, you can get started with these 15 tips.

 1. Trim the to-do list

-Too often workers overestimate what they can accomplish and become frustrated by their lack of progress.
-Try a shorter, more realistic to-do list that leaves room for unexpected projects and interruptions will help you be more productive.
+Too often people overestimate what they can accomplish at work and become frustrated by their lack of progress.
+Trying a shorter, more realistic to-do list that leaves room for unexpected projects and interruptions will help you be more productive.

 2. Aim for quality, not quantity

 Multitasking seems like a good way to increase productivity, but repeatedly switching gears is mentally taxing and can slow you down.
 Do your best to focus on one item at a time.

 3. Know your prime time for productivity

 Use your internal clock to your advantage by tackling critical or challenging assignments during the time of day when you’re most alert and productive.

 If everyone is efficient and productive, yet your team is still falling behind, consider asking for reinforcements.
 Hiring contract professionals is a cost-effective way for employers to meet rising business demands while lifting the burden off overworked core employees.

 Explore the trends in today's employment market in the latest Salary Guide From Robert Half.